Contract Costing Meaning

 - Revenue is recognized based on the degree of completion, as specified by the expert.
 Using the revenue & estimated total cost, we have arrived at a notional profit from the contract.

-- Using the revenue figure, we calculated further billing to be made to the contractor.
+- Using the revenue figure, we calculated further billing to the contractor.

 Types of Contract Costing